cloudemind/notes/x.md

 - Submit a pet project by your preferred language
 - Submit a letter and reason to apply

-In long term, consider to coordinate with teachers to form some student team to do X hackathon.
+In long term, consider to coordinate with teachers to form some student teams to do X hackathon.

 #### 2. X Creativity